CCI-Tools/cate/doc/source/user_manual/um_gui.rst

    :scale: 100 %
    :align: left

-   DATA SOURCE panel for ``local``
+   Data Sources panel for ``local``

-Switching the data store selector to ``local`` lists all currently available local data sources as shown in :ref:`gui_panel_data_sources_local`.
+Switching the data store selector to *Local Data Sources* lists all currently available local data sources as shown in :ref:`gui_panel_data_sources_local`.
 These are the ones downloaded from remote sources, or ones that you can create from local data files.